18F/before-you-ship/pages/index.md

 * Review the [18F Guides](https://guides.18f.gov) (many of which are also specifically referenced above.)
 * Once you have reviewed everything here, the DigitalGov team has collected a list of [Requirements for Federal Websites and Digital Services](http://www.digitalgov.gov/resources/checklist-of-requirements-for-federal-digital-services/) that you should familiarize yourself with.
 We recommend reviewing this last, because many of the requirements are explained or managed in the above guides and processes.

-## Post-Launch release planning
+## Post-launch releases

-For every release after you've already publicly launched your product, you should consider: _(Explained in detail above.)_
+For every release after your public launch, you should consider: _(Explained in detail above.)_

-* Accessibility reviews should be done for any new features or content.
+* Accessibility reviews should be done for any changes.
-* Add project milestones and new features to the event calendar.
+* Add project milestones and new features to the events calendar and 18F dashboard.
 * Should we promote the new features with a blog post, tweets, etc?
 * Do you need to update your GitHub documentation?
-* Is this significant enough for a dashboard update?
 * Planning for comp time might be necessary, especially in case there are problems.

 ## Additional resources